Nextcloud

 The power of Nextcloud lies in its 'Apps' architecture.
 Similar to browser extensions, you can one-click install hundreds of apps from the built-in store.
 This includes 'Deck' for Kanban project management, 'News' for RSS reading, 'Notes' for markdown editing, 'Passman' for password management, and 'Music' for streaming your audio library.
 This turns your Nextcloud instance into a bespoke operating system for the web.

+Nextcloud Hub 26 (released February 2026) brings enhanced performance, improved collaboration tools, and easier migration paths.
 Future development is heavily focused on AI integration with 'Nextcloud Assistant,' providing on-premise generative AI features that don't leak data to big tech.
 Improvements in the 'High Performance Backend' (Rust-based) for Files and Talk continue to reduce server load and improve speed for large-scale deployments.

-The Nextcloud macOS client utilizes Apple's File Provider API to implement Virtual Files.
+The Nextcloud macOS client uses Apple's File Provider API to implement Virtual Files.
 This feature allows users to browse their entire Nextcloud repository directly within Finder without downloading the actual data to the Mac's drive.
 Files appear as if they are local, but they are 0-byte placeholders.
 When you double-click a file, it streams instantly from the server and caches locally.
 This 'on-demand' access is critical for users with large media libraries (terabytes of photos or videos) who are working on MacBooks with smaller internal SSDs (e.g., 256GB or 512GB).
 Users can also right-click to 'Make available offline' for travel or disconnect instances, or 'Free up space' to remove the local copy while keeping the file safe on the server.

 Nextcloud Talk transforms the platform from a file locker into a communication hub.
 It provides private, self-hosted audio/video conferencing and text chat through the browser and mobile interfaces.
 For Mac users, this means you can host secure meetings without relying on Zoom or Microsoft Teams.
 All communication is encrypted peer-to-peer (WebRTC), ensuring that metadata and conversation content remain private.
 Features include screen sharing, whiteboard integration, and SIP bridging (in enterprise versions) to connect with traditional phone lines.
 It integrates tightly with Nextcloud Files, allowing teams to share documents directly into a chat stream or attach them to a meeting invite.